danmorper/tfg_data_extraction/readme.md

 # Stored data

 - `formalizacion_data.csv`: main csv that will be used for data analysis.
-- `formalizacion_data.json`: it stores all the values in previous csv along with the text from which data was extracted in order to validate its consistency
+- `formalizacion_data.txt`: it stores all the values in previous csv along with the text from which data was extracted in order to validate its consistency
 - `fail_downloads.json`: unsucsessful HTTP requests to https://boe.es
 - `classify_time.csv`: time and number of files per month and per type of document.